 Update: On Nov.
 9, 2017, the more than 1,200 shelters in the Million Cat Challenge estimated they'd saved 1 million more cats not just within the five years of the Challenge, but more than a year early.

 As you can read below, we have always based in the number on the counter on actual lives saved for previous calendar years and estimates for the current calendar year.
-Each year, when we've received data totals from Challenge shelters, we found they under-estimated the number of lives saved, and we expect that to be true this year, as well.
-However, we won't know for sure until early in 2018.
+Each year, when we've received data totals from Challenge shelters, we found they under-estimated the number of lives saved, and we expect that to be true in 2017, as well.

 The goal of the Million Cat Challenge is to save the lives of one million cats in North America over a five-year period, from the beginning of 2014 through the end of 2018.
 At the campaign level, we will measure lives saved by two methods: reduction in euthanasia and increase in live outcomes.
 These two numbers will be tracked seperately but reported jointly as we document our progress towards one million.